Cynthia Griffin Wolff: Biography

 Wolff worked as an assistant professor at Manhattanville College and later at University of Massachusetts, Amherst, before being promoted by the latter to professor in 1976.
 While working at UM Amherst, she published two books: Samuel Richardson (1972) and A Feast of Words: The Triumph of Edith Wharton (1977).
+She eventually received tenure at UM Amherst.

 In 1980, Wolff moved to the Massachusetts Institute of Technology, where she became Class of 1922 Professor of Humanities in 1985.
 In 1984, Wolff received an American Council of Learned Societies Grant-In-Aid for a project called "The life of Emily Dickinson".
 In 1986, Wolff published Emily Dickinson, a biography of Emily Dickinson.
 Wolff worked on a third biography, focusing on Willa Cather, but it was abandoned and remained unpublished at the time of her death.

 In 1997, she was awarded a Guggenheim Fellowship.
 Wolff retired in 2003.

 Wolff also edited at least four books: Other Lives (1973), Classic American Women Writers (1980), The House of Mirth (1985), and Four Stories by American Women (1990).

 Wolff was married twice.
 Her first marriage, to political philosopher Robert Paul Wolff, lasted from 1962 until their divorce in 1986.
 She married Nicholas J. White in 1988; the couple divorced in 2019.
 She had two children from her first marriage, chess grandmaster Patrick Wolff and legal scholar and LGBT activist Tobias Barrington Wolff.
+During her later life, she lived in a Cape Cod house in South Dennis, Massachusetts, and later in Orchard Cove, a senior community in Canton, Massachusetts.

 Wolff died on July 25, 2024, at the age of 87.